 As the national movement for Black lives enters its fourth week, the police killing of Elijah McClain is getting national attention almost a year after it occurred.
 On Aug.
-24, 2019, police in Aurora, Colorado, stopped McClain, a Black 23-year-old, as he was walk home.
+24, 2019, police in Aurora, Colorado, stopped McClain, a Black 23-year-old, as he was walking home.
 The three arresting officers surrounded McClain, handcuffed him, and then used a carotid hold on the 23-year-old, which is a modified chokehold that is intended to render a person unconscious by cutting off blood flow rather than suffocate them by cutting off air flow.
 Then, after McClain was already unconscious, Aurora Fire Department officials arrived at the scene and injected him with ketamine to "calm" him.

 The killing of McClain sounds like others that have drawn national attention in recent weeks.
 McClain, a self-proclaimed introvert and massage therapist who enjoyed playing violin, was walking home on the evening of Aug.
 24 when police responded to calls of a person who looked "sketchy."
 At the time, McClain was wearing a runner's winter mask, which his family said was a way of keeping his neck and face warm, as he was anemic.